-- 3.1 To be eligible for the grant, you must: - a) be a primary producer; - b) derive at least 50% of your gross income from the primary production enterprise; - c) contribute a part of your labour to the primary production enterprise; - d) hold an Australian Business Number (ABN) and have held that ABN at the time of the event; - e) have a primary production enterprise located in the defined area for the event that has suffered direct damage as a result of the event; and - f) have been engaged in carrying on the primary production enterprise when affected by the event and have lodged an application by the closing date as listed on the RAA website. - g) intend to re-establish or continue the primary production enterprise. - 3.2 You may also be eligible for a grant if: - a) your primary production enterprise is located outside the defined disaster area for the event - I. but is carried on at least sometimes on a regular basis in the area; and - II. plant or equipment of the primary production enterprise situated in the defined disaster area has been damaged or livestock has died as a result of the event. - b) you derive at least 50 per cent of your total gross income from primary production including value-added products (eg wine) made directly from raw produce grown by you.
+- 3.1 To be eligible for the grant, you must: - a) be a primary producer; - b) derive at least 50% of your gross income from the primary production enterprise; - c) contribute a part of your labour to the primary production enterprise; - d) hold an Australian Business Number (ABN) and have held that ABN at the time of the event; - e) have a primary production enterprise located in the defined area for the event that has suffered direct damage as a result of the event; and - f) have been engaged in carrying on the primary production enterprise when affected by the event and have lodged an application by the closing date as listed on the RAA website. - g) intend to re-establish or continue the primary production enterprise. - 3.2 You may also be eligible for a grant if all of the following apply: - a) your primary production enterprise is located outside the defined disaster area for the event but is carried on at least sometimes on a regular basis in the area; and - b) plant or equipment of the primary production enterprise situated in the defined disaster area has been damaged or livestock has died as a result of the event. - c) you derive at least 50 per cent of your total gross income from primary production and value-added products (eg wine) made directly from raw produce grown by you.

-- 3.3 Where your income from primary production is less than 50 per cent of your total income, you can demonstrate that in the ordinary course of business you would meet that requirement, but: - a) your production income is currently reduced due to seasonal conditions or biosecurity events; and/or - b) due to long lead times to full production, you expect to earn such an amount of income within a three to eight year period, taking into account the nature of the industry. - 3.4 Where two or more independent and separately owned and registered primary producers operate from the same property, each primary producers may receive a maximum grant to the maximum available providing applicants can demonstrate that: - a) they are independent and separately owned and registered with their own ABN from the other primary producer(s) on that property - they are eligible for the grant in their own right (including the requirement that they derive at least 50% of their gross income from the primary production enterprise per 3.1 b); - they are claiming for different expenses to the other primary producer(s) who are operating on the same property; and - d) the expenses that they are claiming are essential to the operation of their primary production enterprise.
+- 3.3 Where your income from primary production is less than 50 per cent of your total income, you may nonetheless be eligible for a grant if it can be demonstrated that in the ordinary course of business you would meet that requirement, but: - a) your production income is currently reduced due to seasonal conditions or biosecurity events; and/or - b) due to long lead times to full production, you expect to earn such an amount of income within a three to eight year period, taking into account the nature of the industry. - 2.6 Where two or more independent and separately owned and registered primary producers operate from the same property, each primary producer may receive a maximum grant to the maximum available providing applicants can demonstrate that: - a) they are independent and separately owned and registered with their own ABN from the other primary producer(s) on that property - b) they are eligible for the grant in their own right (including the requirement that they derive at least 50% of their gross income from the primary production enterprise per 3.1 b); - c) they are claiming for different expenses to the other primary producer(s) who are operating on the same property; and - d) the expenses that they are claiming are essential to the operation of their primary production enterprise.